andim/noisyopt/README.md

 ## Documentation

-You can access the documentation online at [Read the docs](http://noisyopt.readthedocs.io/en/latest/) or if you install from source generate a local version by running `make html` from the `doc` directory.
+You can access the documentation online at [Read the docs](http://noisyopt.readthedocs.io/en/latest/).
+If you install from source you can generate a local version by running `make html` from the `doc` directory.

 ## Testing

 You can run the testsuite using the py.test testing framework `py.test`.

-## Contributing
+## Support and contributing

 For bug reports and enhancement requests use the [Github issue tool](http://github.com/andim/noisyopt/issues/new), or (even better!) open a [pull request](http://github.com/andim/noisyopt/pulls) with relevant changes.
 If you have any questions don't hesitate to contact me by email (andisspam@gmail.com) or Twitter ([@andisspam](http://twitter.com/andisspam)).

+You are cordially invited to [contribute](https://github.com/andim/noisyopt/blob/master/CONTRIBUTING.md) to the further development of noisyopt!